harrystech/arthur-redshift-etl/log_processing/README.md

 ## Amazon Elasticsearch Service Domains

 You have to have an Elasticsearch service running.
-For more information about Elasticsearch in AWS, see [Getting Started Guide](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg.html).
+For more information about Elasticsearch in AWS, see their [Getting Started Guide](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg.html).

-The `config_log` utility is used to store the endpoint address in the parameter store.
+The `config_log` utility is used to store the endpoint address in the parameter store, see below for usage information.

 See https://aws.amazon.com/blogs/security/how-to-control-access-to-your-amazon-elasticsearch-service-domain/